Hidalgo County reports 3 COVID-related deaths, all unvaccinated

 |Total:

-A total of 50 people are hospitalized with COVID-19 in Hidalgo County, including 47 adults and three pediatric patients.
+A total of 57 people are hospitalized with COVID-19 in Hidalgo County.
+They include 54 adult patients and three pediatric patients.

-Of the 50 patients hospitalized with COVID-19, 21 are in intensive care units.
-All 21 patients are adults.
+Of the 57 patients hospitalized with COVID-19, 21 are in intensive care units, including 20 adults and one pediatric patient.

-Across Hidalgo County school districts, 44 students and eight staff members tested positive for COVID-19.
+Across Hidalgo County school districts, two staff members and 34 students tested positive for COVID-19.

-Since the pandemic began, 118,456 people have tested positive for the virus and 3,481 people have died due to the virus in the county.
+Since the pandemic began, 118,744 people have tested positive for the virus in the county and 3,487 county residents have died due to the virus.

 More News